duplxey/postgres-post/README.md

 Open your favorite web browser and make sure all the code was added to the repository.

+---
+---
+---

 #### Deploy Code

-Now that our project is dockerized and pushed to GitHub we can finally deploy it to Back4app Containers.
+Now that the app is dockerized and hosted on GitHub we can finally deploy it.

-Start off by navigating to your Back4app dashboard.
-Click "Build new app":
+Navigate to your [Back4app dashboard](https://dashboard.back4app.com/apps) and click on the "Build new app" button once again.

 ![Back4app Build New App](https://i.ibb.co/FDYy5P0/back4app-create-app.png)